Senator Lincoln Chafee served the State of Rhode Island in the United States Senate from 1999-2007, and is the current Governor of Rhode Island.

 Serving as a Republican in the Senate, Chafee has long been a supporter of gay rights, environmental causes, and pro-choice policies.
 He was also the only Republican in the Senate to vote against the use of force in Iraq.
 Chafee eventually left the party to become an Independent, and during the 2008 presidential elections, Chafee was a high-profile supporter of Barack Obama.

-Chafee now serves as a Distinguished Visiting Fellow at Brown University, and on the advisory board of J Street, a pro-Israel lobbying group that promotes diplomatic relations between Israel and its neighbors.
+During his political interim, Chafee served as a Distinguished Visiting Fellow at Brown University, and on the advisory board of J Street, a pro-Israel lobbying group that promotes diplomatic relations between Israel and its neighbors.